lcdm-uiuc/Publications/2020_Ikegwu_Traguer_McMullin_Brunner/ComparativeAnalysis/README.md

 ---

-##### This directory contains the code and data required to run the comparative analyses in "PyIF: A Fast and Light Weight Implementation to Estimate Bivariate Transfer Entropy for Big Data"
+##### This directory contains the code required to run the comparative analyses in "PyIF: A Fast and Light Weight Implementation to Estimate Bivariate Transfer Entropy for Big Data"

 ---